 The objective is to calculate the subscription-specific carbon footprint of Elisa's mobile phone subscriptions.
 In the calculation, the emissions caused by the radio network were divided by the number of subscriptions.
-The results obtained were allocated to the various business units on the basis of the number of subscriptions.

 The emissions caused by the radio network were calculated on the basis of the network's electricity consumption.
 The specific CO2 emissions reported by Savon Voima, the electricity seller, from 2011 were used as the emission factor for electricity consumption for electricity purchased directly.
-In so far as a third party was responsible for the electricity used in the equipment facilities, and the original seller of the electricity was not known, the moving average of Statistics Finland for emissions factors for 2007-

-2011 was used as the emission factor.
+In so far as a third party was responsible for the electricity used in the equipment facilities, and the original seller of the electricity was not known, the moving average of Statistics Finland for emissions factors for 2007-2011 was used as the emission factor.
 The emission factor on sites rented from Sonera is zero, because Sonera reports that they are using in Finland only electricity from renewable resources.

-The number of base stations grouped according to station type was multiplied by the energy consumption of the base station types in question.
-Here, the consumption of an average configuration was used.
+Calculation of the electricity consumption of the radio network is based on the measured electricity consumption of base stations in sites.
+In sites where we have rented, energy consumption is based on the configurations of the base stations in sites and base station specific electricity consumption, which is based on measured consumption in our own sites.
 The energy consumption of drivers is included.
 The calculation did not take into consideration the electrical power required by heating or cooling or base station transmission.
-Therefore, the amount of energy consumption is theoretical and based on the specific energy consumption of different base station types.
-When determining the measurement method, theoretical energy consumption was compared with invoiced and measured energy consumption.
-Data on theoretical, measured and invoiced energy consumption were consistent.

 Those subscriptions of Elisa and Saunalahti that have generated invoiced income during the six-month period were taken into consideration in the calculation.
 The calculation covered all subscription types (postpaid, prepaid, telematics and non-commercial subscriptions).